neondatabase/website/content/docs/reference/compatibility.md

 ## PostgreSQL versions

-Neon cloud service is currently only compatible with PostgreSQL v14.
+Neon cloud service is currently compatible with PostgreSQL 14 and PostgreSQL 15.

 ## Permissions